ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/06-binary-heaps.md

 :::

 Here is the pseudocode for insertion in a *min*-heap.
-Note that we use a helper method for "sifting" a value up the tree.

-    datatype MinHeap:
-        ...
-        add(elem):
+    add(heap, elem):
-            heap.add(elem)     // Add the element at end of the heap. siftUp(size)       // Put it in its correct place. size += 1          // Increase the size of the heap.
+        heap.arr.add(elem)           // Add the element at end of the heap. siftUp(heap.arr, heap.size)  // Put it in its correct place. heap.size += 1               // Increase the size of the heap.

-        siftUp(pos):
+This code uses a helper function for "sifting" a value up the tree.

+    siftUp(arr, pos):
-            while pos > 0 and less(pos, parent(pos)):  // Continue as long as the parent is larger.
+        // Continue as long as the parent is larger. while pos > 0 and arr[pos] < arr[parent(pos)]:
-                swap(pos, parent(pos))
+            swap(arr, pos, parent(pos))
             pos = parent(pos)    // Move up one level in the tree.

 One common mistake is to start at the root and work yourself downwards through the heap.
 However, this approach does not work because the heap must maintain the shape of a complete binary tree.